PhuocOng/DPUnity/README.md

 ## :star2: Inspiration
 <img  src="https://github.com/PhuocOng/Hackathon-WICS/blob/main/Front-end/image/coding%20gif.gif?raw=true" height="230px" align="right" />
-The inspiration behind **DPUnity** comes from recognizing the need to foster a more inclusive and diverse campus environment at DePauw University.
-With a significant number of international students and students from various backgrounds, it is crucial to address challenges like discrimination, sexual harassment, and bias that some students may face. **DPUnity** was developed to empower students **by providing a safe, anonymous platform for reporting incidents and offering resources for navigating campus safely and accessing professional mental health support**.
+The inspiration behind DPUnity comes from recognizing the need to foster a more inclusive and diverse campus environment at DePauw University.
+With a significant number of international students and students from various backgrounds, it is crucial to address challenges like discrimination, sexual harassment, and bias that some students may face.
+DPUnity was developed to empower students by providing a safe, anonymous platform for reporting incidents and offering resources for navigating campus safely and accessing professional mental health support.

 ## :mag: What is **DPUnity**
 ### About :round_pushpin: